National Institute of Standards and Technology: Organization

-NIST's Boulder laboratories are best known for NIST‑F1, which houses an atomic clock.
+NIST's Boulder laboratories are known for housing NIST‑F1, an atomic clock.
 NIST‑F1 serves as the source of the nation's official time.
 From its measurement of the natural resonance frequency of cesium—which defines the second—NIST broadcasts time signals via longwave radio station WWVB near Fort Collins, Colorado, and shortwave radio stations WWV and WWVH, located near Fort Collins and Kekaha, Hawaii, respectively.

 NIST also operates a neutron science user facility: the NIST Center for Neutron Research (NCNR).
 The NCNR provides scientists access to a variety of neutron scattering instruments, which they use in many research fields (materials science, fuel cells, biotechnology, etc.).

 The SURF III Synchrotron Ultraviolet Radiation Facility is a source of synchrotron radiation, in continuous operation since 1961.
 SURF III now serves as the US national standard for source-based radiometry throughout the generalized optical spectrum.
 All NASA-borne, extreme-ultraviolet observation instruments have been calibrated at SURF since the 1970s, and SURF is used for the measurement and characterization of systems for extreme ultraviolet lithography.

 The Center for Nanoscale Science and Technology (CNST) performs research in nanotechnology, both through internal research efforts and by running a user-accessible cleanroom nanomanufacturing facility.
 This "NanoFab" is equipped with tools for lithographic patterning and imaging (e.g., electron microscopes and atomic force microscopes).